Annual Review of Food Science and Technology: History

 The Annual Review of Food Science and Technology was first published in 2010 by the nonprofit publisher Annual Reviews.
 Its founding co-editors were Todd R. Klaenhammer and Michael P. Doyle.
 Following Klaenhammer's retirement, David J. McClements became co-editor in 2019.
 As of April 2021, McClements is the sole editor.
 Though it was initially published in print, as of 2021 it is only published electronically.
 Some of its articles are available online prior to the volume publication date.

 Scope and indexing

 The Annual Review of Food Science and Technology defines its scope as covering significant developments relevant to food science, inclusive of disciplines such as food microbiology, food rheology, foodborne illness, food engineering, fermentation, nutritional genomics, novel foods, food processing, and food preservation.
-As of 2022, Journal Citation Reports lists the journal's impact factor as 14.714, ranking it fourth of 143 journal titles in the category "Food Science & Technology".
 It is abstracted and indexed in Scopus, Science Citation Index Expanded, Compendex, MEDLINE, and Embase, among others.

 Editorial processes

 The Annual Review of Food Science and Technology is helmed by the editor or the co-editors.
 The editor is assisted by the editorial committee, which includes associate editors, regular members, and occasionally guest editors.
 Guest members participate at the invitation of the editor, and serve terms of one year.
 All other members of the editorial committee are appointed by the Annual Reviews board of directors and serve five-year terms.
 The editorial committee determines which topics should be included in each volume and solicits reviews from qualified authors.
 Unsolicited manuscripts are not accepted.
 Peer review of accepted manuscripts is undertaken by the editorial committee.